Pollinator Flower for Bees: Bee Balm and Its Many Uses

 I find the plant to be dramatic and gorgeous.
 And, I love that I am helping Mother earth at the same time that I enjoy the aesthetics and human uses of the Monarda plant.

 Deadhead Fading Flowers For A Second Blooming

 As you brush the leaves on the bee balm plant, it releases the Bergamot oil fragrance.
 This is the same fragrance in Earl Grey tea.
-I love it.
+It smells heavenly.